nicktohzyu/user-data-management/README.md

 The packet format is specified in a file common to the backend and web server.
 With the use of json marshalling, this enables easy extension to the capabilities of a packet.
 Packets are of variable length, with end denoted by selected special character.

+# Testing
+Tested with:
+- 10,000,000 users
+- 1000 workers
+- 1000 requests per 0.2 seconds sent to rate limiter
+- Effective 1000 requests per second
+- 2048 maximum connections between backend server and database Ran for 5+ minutes

+Varying from 100 to 1000 connections in the pool, p99 value for a round trip request remained between 8-9ms.
+This is an excellent latency level and exceeded the original goal of 200ms.

 # What I would do if there were more time
 - Implement the user-facing web page
 - Add image storage server with AWS S3 integration